Winona, Mississippi: Geography

 Winona is in western Montgomery County, 92 mi north of Jackson, the state capital, and 23 mi south of Grenada via I-55.
 U.S. Route 51 passes through the west side of the city, while U.S. Route 82 runs through the north side of the city on a four-lane bypass.
 US 51 leads north 11 mi to Duck Hill and south the same distance to Vaiden, while US 82 leads east 58 mi to Starkville and west 26 mi to Greenwood.
 I-55 passes through the westernmost part of the city, with access from Exit 185 (US 82).

 According to the U.S. Census Bureau, Winona has a total area of 13.6 sqmi, of which 0.03 sqmi, or 0.24%, are water.
 The city lies mainly on the west side of the valley of Hays Creek, a south-flowing tributary of the Big Black River.

+Climate

+Winona has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.